How to Safely Load and Transport Heavy Equipment

 Loading heavy equipment safely is not just about driving a new dozer up the ramp, looping in a few chains, and sending it on its way.
 We’ve got a few more points of consideration to ensure you reliably and legally transport heavy cargo.
 Refer to these safety measures for secure loading operations.

-1. Designate Duties
+1. Designate Responsibilities

 Before actual loading occurs, the team should have a clear understanding of who’s in charge of what.
 You’ll need someone to drive the equipment onto the deck, but you’ll also need a spotter to deliver hand signals and direct the driver up the ramp and onto the trailer bed.
-It’s likely they won’t have a clear line of site to do so themselves.
+Likely, they won’t have a clear line of site to do so themselves.

-What’s more, the rest of the crew should be notified if a loading procedure is on the docket.
+Moreover, the rest of the crew should be notified if a loading procedure is on the docket.
 No drifting personnel or other vehicles should interrupt loading operations, which are generally unsafe to stop once they have started.

 2. Clean the Ramp and Trailer